 As the occasion arises, the Central Bank releases additional reports and special publications on topics related to its operations.
 Under the category Special Publications are reports and other in-depth reports.

-The Bank also issues a range of other reports, including a series of research papers published under the title Working Papers.
+The Bank publishes a series of research papers under the title Working Papers.

 The Central Bank of Iceland publishes a quarterly summary of economic developments, compendium of statistics, and update on the status of the financial system in its Economic Indicators report.
 The main focus is on web-based publication.
 Economic Indicators is also published in Icelandic under the title Hagvísar Seðlabanka Íslands.